Backup Types by Driver

 - Enable Offload to backup location

-Refer to Snapshot class mapping backup if you need more information on how to create a CSI local snapshot with KDMP backup.
+For more information on how to create a CSI local snapshot with KDMP backup, see Snapshot class mapping backup.

-This process uses KDMP driver to attach the mount point of the PV on the worker nodes and copies the file system contents to object storage.
+This backup type uses the KDMP driver to attach the mount point of the PV on the worker node and copy the file system contents to object storage.

 When a direct KDMP backup or generic backup occurs